-As of December 31, 2023, the Fund had various wholly-owned subsidiaries, including special-purpose financing subsidiaries and subsidiaries through which it holds interests in certain portfolio companies.
-The consolidated financial statements include both the Fund's accounts and the accounts of the wholly-owned subsidiaries consolidated as of December 31, 2023 in accordance with U.S. generally accepted accounting principles, or GAAP.
-All intercompany transactions have been eliminated in consolidation.
-Certain of the Fund's consolidated subsidiaries may be subject to foreign income taxes.
+As of December 31, 2024, the Fund had various wholly-owned subsidiaries, including special-purpose financing subsidiaries and subsidiaries through which it holds interests in certain portfolio companies.
+The consolidated financial statements include both the Fund's accounts and the accounts of the wholly-owned subsidiaries consolidated as of December 31, 2024 in accordance with U.S. generally accepted accounting principles, or GAAP.
+All intercompany transactions have been eliminated in consolidated subsidiaries is subject to foreign income taxes.
 Additionally, one of the Fund's consolidated subsidiaries is subject to U.S. federal and state income taxes.